DanielBrunnsaker/biocrates-plate-splitter/README.md

 scattered at A6/C9/E12, and everything else (79 wells) is free for actual samples.
 When you have several studies' worth of samples to run, you want to:

-- use as few plates (and kits) as possible,
+- use as few plates (and kits) as possible via bin-packing, with sample order randomized (toggleable, seeded) within each box, or across a whole study if no boxes are set,
 - keep each study's samples contiguous / on as few plates as possible rather than scattered,
 - respect sample logistics — e.g. repeat/paired samples stay together, and